 At Matts Animal Control LLC we offer a wide variety of solutions for your nuisance wildlife problems.
 Locally owned and operated by a true Buckeye!
 We service the Miami Valley area and are centralized in Piqua.
-No job is too far don't hesitate to give us a call, often if we cannot assist you we can recommend someone who can.
-We service the following towns: Piqua, Troy, Tipp City, West Milton, Englewood, Vandalia, Dayton, Covington, and Sidney.
+No job is too far!
+Don't hesitate to give us a call, often if we cannot assist you we can recommend someone who can.
+We service, but are not limited to, the following towns: Piqua , Troy , Tipp City , West Milton , Englewood , Vandalia , Dayton , Covington , and Sidney.
 We offer free over the phone estimates & are willing to work with your schedule to meet your needs.

 WHAT WE DO

 Dealing with nuisance wildlife is not just a job for us but a passion that has turned into a career.
 Our number one focus is figuring out your problem and solving it in a timely manner.
 After the wildlife are removed we offer home repairs and preventative measures to insure to our best ability that there are no issues in the future.
 If there is a mess left behind by critters such as feces in attic we do full attic remediation and new insulation.
 We also offer many other exterior home repairs, wildlife related or not.

 Your problem is our passion!
 Our goal as a company is to provide the best service at the best price with the most friendly service.
 WE want to help YOU!

 Regular business hours are Monday through Friday 8am to 6pm however the phone is always open for calls 24/7, so don't hesitate to call us anytime at 937-214-3612.